SoundCloud For Artists: Prices, Costs, Royalties & Hidden Fees

 Situation from the last article:

-"Let's say that your average payout per stream is $0.003, that means that you get roughly $0.01 every 3 streams.
+“Let’s say that your average payout per stream on streaming platforms is $0.003, that means $3 every 1000 streams.

 This is your first year and your first album.
-You got a combined 30,000 streams on all platforms (excluding socials), making your payout $100.
-And you got a combined 30,000 streams on social platforms, adding another $100.
+You got 100,000 streams on Spotify (example of a streaming platform), making your payout $300.

 SoundCloud’s Payout